sourcevault/remotemon/readme.md

 - `-e --edit` make permanent edits to `.remotemon.yaml` values.

 - `-p --project` folder name ( in service directory ) to look for `.remotemon.yaml`

+- `-c --cat` dump the output of the current config file being used.

+  `-cc` same as -c but with comments

+  `-ccc` show raw json for final process state

 ##### 🔴 Bugs